Weave Code

 1. Assessment Phase:

-• Start with non-critical components (e.g., buttons, badges, footers) to test integration.
+• Start with non-critical pages (e.g., admin dashboards, utility pages) to test integration and customization.

 Compatibility